Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Analysis & Tools tabs visible**: When on the dashboard, Analysis and Tools tabs are now always visible in the center of the navbar on all screen sizes
 - **Account always accessible**: The account dropdown or login button is now always visible on the right side of the navbar
 - **Three-column layout**:
-  - Left: FXLabs logo (flex-shrink-0)
+  - Left: FxLabs Prime logo (flex-shrink-0)
   - Center: Analysis/Tools tabs (when on dashboard)
   - Right: Account/Login button (flex-shrink-0)
 - **Responsive sizing**: All navbar elements now scale appropriately for mobile screens with smaller text and padding